 AVOIDING HOME SCHOOL BURNOUT

-Does it seem like you’re in the middle of a homeschool mom nervous breakdown (or dad)?
+Does it seem like you’re in the middle of homeschool mom nervous breakdown or a serious case of homeschool mom burnout?

 What is homeschool burnout?